I'm often asked how to identify quality clothing.

 - Type of button: Mother of pearl buttons are rarer thus will be more expensive as opposed to standard plastic buttons.
 Plastic buttons are more apt to cracking and breaking than the mother of pearl buttons.

 - Hand sewed: Is the button hand sewn and does it have a shank between the button and the placket of the shirt?
 A shank is a sewing technique that allows some separation so that the button and fabric will lie flat and seamlessly.

-- Button holes: Sturdy button holes with a high stitch count (as previously discussed) will are signs of a well-crafted shirt
+- Buttonholes: Sturdy buttonholes with a high stitch count (as previously discussed) are signs of a well-crafted shirt.

 - Shoelaces: The shoelaces should be strong with strong aglets.
 An aglet is the plastic or metal tip at the end of the shoelace.
 If the aglet is weak, it’s a sign of a cheap shoelace…which can be an indication of a low-quality shoe.

 Notice the difference between well-made fabrics and regular “run of the mill” fabrics.
-The best way to do this is and educate yourself on fabrics is to visit a high-end menswear store or haberdashery.
+Learn how to identify quality clothing and educate yourself on fabrics – visit a high-end menswear store or haberdashery.